-A: Therapy for families offers competitive rates in The Woodlands, Clearlake and Cypress location.
+A: Therapy for families offers competitive rates in The Woodlands, Clearlake, Katy, Cypress-Spring, and Midland location.
 Currently, the charge for most of the providers is $150 for a 50- minute session, the first session is slightly more, $175.00.
 All prices vary based on locations outside of Texas.
 Therapy for families accepts church payments.
 Unfortunately, insurance is not being accepted; however, you can bill your own insurance as out of network.
 Payment is made in cash, by checks, HSA, credit cards.

 We are considered an out of network insurance provider meaning the client will still pay upfront for therapy services and I will provide you with a “superbill” for you so you can submit to your insurance company.

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.